 Considering the HIPAA Privacy Rule’s requirement for the security of PHI throughout disposal, some of the best destruction strategies are medical records shredding services.

-Covered entities are responsible for ensuring their business associates protect PHI during disposal, making it critical they have secure processes in place for medical records shredding.
+Covered entities are responsible for ensuring their business associates protect PHI during disposal.
+As a result, it’s critical they have secure processes in place for medical records shredding.

 There are several different options available for shredding medical records and ensuring they’re properly destroyed in compliance with HIPAA, including:

-The primary method for medical record shredding, with mobile services a shredding truck equipped with an industrial shredder comes directly to your location to shred the documents.
+Mobile shredding remains the primary method for medical records shredding, and for good reason.
+A shredding truck equipped with an industrial shredder comes directly to your location to shred the documents.
 This allows you to witness the document destruction yourself.
 HIPAA compliant shredders will also offer a certificate of destruction, giving you liability protection.

 Off Site Shredding

-A cost-efficient alternative to mobile shredding, with off site shredding services a truck comes to your location to pick up the medical records before taking them to their facilities for destruction using an industrial shredder.
+For a cost-efficient, but still secure, alternative, you can choose an off site shredding service.
+A truck comes to your location to pick up the medical records, before taking them to their facilities for destruction using an industrial shredder.

-Besides documenting when and where the shredding took place, a certificate of destruction also details who completed the shredding and most importantly provides proof that your medical records shredding was HIPAA compliant.
+Besides documenting when and where the shredding took place, a certificate of destruction also details who completed the shredding.

-Among others, some of the types of medical practices, departments, and businesses we frequently provide document destruction services for include:
+Some of the specific types of medical practices, departments, and businesses that use document destruction services include:

 - Assisted Living